-By the end of the year, the NAV of the underlying portfolio had risen to USD 19.91, an increase of 0.4 per cent for the year.
-Since the launch of Castle Alternative Invest, the Company's NAV has increased by 5.8 per cent per annum, exceeding bond returns over that period but slightly below equity returns.
+By the end of the year, the NAV of the underlying portfolio had risen to USD 20.12, an increase of 1.0 per cent for the year.
 The company has now established a twenty year track record of stable capital appreciation with low correlation to equity and bond market returns and low volatility.

-On 10 May 2016, the company terminated its 2nd line buyback program early.
-Together with the completed buyback program through the issuance of tradable put options in May/June 2015, the maximum number of shares approved by shareholders at the AGM in 2015 of 1,075,605 registered shares had been reached.
-Consequently, the board of directors decided to launch a further buyback program via the issuance of tradable put options during the course of May 2016.
-In total, 315,459 registered shares were tendered, representing 3.3 per cent of the share capital and voting rights.
-Following the termination of the buyback via tradable put options, the Company decided to launch a new buyback program on its second trading line, which started on 6 June 2016.
-A maximum of 649,914 registered shares will be purchased.
+On 30 June 2017, the company terminated its second line buyback program early.
+Together with the buyback program through the issuance of tradable put options completed in May 2016, the maximum number of shares approved by shareholders at the annual general meeting in 2016 was reached.
+Consequently, the board of directors decided to launch a further buyback program via the issuance of tradable put options during the course of July 2017.
+In total, 277,578 registered shares were tendered, representing 3.2 per cent of the share capital and voting rights.
+Following the termination of the buyback via tradable put options, the Company decided to launch a new buyback program on its second trading line, which started on 24 July 2017.
+A maximum of 594,551 registered shares will be purchased.
+Since 2010, the Company launched regular share buyback programs of 10 per cent per annum, by buying back its own shares at an average discount of approximately 15 per cent.

 The board remains convinced that a well diversified portfolio of hedge funds can deliver attractive, risk adjusted returns, associated with a manageable degree of discount volatility.
-We will continue our efforts to achieve this in the coming year through 2nd line share buybacks and other mechanisms, as appropriate, subject to shareholder approval.
+We will continue our best efforts to achieve this in the coming year through further second line share buybacks and other discount fighting mechanisms, as appropriate, subject to shareholder approval.
+In addition, the board, together with the management team, is currently reviewing various strategic solutions to address the company's trading liquidity and the prevailing discount level.
+Further information will be communicated during the course of 2018.

-The Company's 2017 Annual General Meeting is scheduled to take place on 16 May 2017 in Pfäffikon, SZ, Switzerland.
+The Company's 2018 annual general meeting is scheduled to take place on 15 May 2018 in Pfäffikon, SZ, Switzerland.
 The board welcomes the opportunity to discuss the progress of the Company with interested shareholders.

-Finally, as your chairman, I would like to thank you for your continuing support for the Company as it enters its twenty first year.
+Finally, as your chairman, I would like to thank you for your continuing support for the Company as it enters its twentieth year.